-In conclusion, The Township of Hanover continues to be financially sound.
-The Township of Hanover has committed itself to being fiscally responsible over the years and appropriately addressing Township needs.
+The Board of Supervisors and appointed staff have been forward thinking in the operations and financing of the Township.
+The Township is also fortunate to have a dedicated staff committed to providing "best in class" services.
 In addition, the Township's system of financial planning, budgeting, and internal financial controls are well regarded, as official audits have demonstrated.
-The Township plans to continue its sound fiscal management to meet the challenges of the future.
+The Township plans to continue its sound financial management to meet the challenges of the future.